sireeshavakkapatla/Audit-Analytics/README.md

 🧩 2.
 Data Source & Modelling (Technical Depth)

-“The dataset was stored in Google Sheets with around 100 records covering Program, Cost, Donations, Beneficiaries, Donors, Date, Payment Method, Country, and City.
+“The dataset was stored in Google Sheets  covering Program, Cost, Donations, Beneficiaries, Donors, Date, Payment Method, Country, and City.
 I modeled the data directly in Sheets before connecting it to Looker Studio.”

 Technical notes to mention: